AutomationPanda/tau-intro-selenium-py/README.md

 ```

 The `find_element` method will return the first element found by the locator.
-Notice how the locator uses the `*` operator to expand the tuple into arguments.
+Notice how the locator uses the `*` operator to expand the SEARCH_INPUT locator tuple into arguments.
 The `selenium` package offers specific locator type methods (like `find_element_by_name`),
 but using the generic `find_element` method with argument expansion is better practice.
 If the locator type must be changed due to Web page updates,
-then the `find_elements` call would not need to be changed.
+then the `find_element` call would not need to be changed.

-The `send_keys` call sends the search phrase passed into the `search` method.
+The `send_keys` method sends the search phrase passed into the `search` method.
 This means that the page object can search any phrase!
 The addition of `Keys.RETURN` will send the ENTER/RETURN key as well,
 which will submit the input value to perform the search and load the results page.